Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: S-type Gubser-Rocha model

 The model admits the following dyonic black-brane solution, which was obtained in \cite{Ge:2023yom} analytically.
 For the metric ansatz

 the solution is obtained as

-where $B$ is an external magnetic field which is orthogonal to the $x$--$y$ plane. $\mm$ is a strength of the momentum relaxation, where the factor of $\sqrt{2}$ is taken as our convention.
-An outer horizon is located at $r=r_0$ and the AdS boundary at $r=\infty$. $\bb$ is a real parameter determining the location of the curvature singularity at $r=-\bb$.
+where $B$ is an external magnetic field which is orthogonal to the $x$--$y$ plane, and $\mm$ is a strength of the momentum relaxation.
+The factor of $\sqrt{2}$ in $\psi_{I}$ is taken as our convention.
+The black hole horizon is located at $r=r_0$ and the AdS boundary at $r=\infty$.
+The real parameter $\bb$ determines the scale of the curvature singularity at $r=-\bb$.
 The charge density $n$ is related to the other parameters by

 The chemical potential is given by $\mu = n/(r_0 + \bb)$.
 In this paper, we also employ the following parametrization: